lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-101.md

 Source Code Pro is an open source font made available by Adobe.
 Stripe is hosting it themselves, but we'll load it from [Google Fonts](https://fonts.google.com/specimen/Source+Code+Pro) and pull in the Medium and Bold weights.
 We've specified monospace fallbacks just in case there is a problem loading the font, _Consolas_ for Windows and _Menlo_ for MacOS.

-In this step, we also went ahead and reduced the font-size to 14px and the line height to 1.3.
+In this step, we also went ahead and updated the font-size and line-height to match.

 <p data-height="400" data-theme-id="minimal" data-slug-hash="jXxyOx" data-default-tab="css,result" data-user="lokesh" data-pen-title="Stripe - Code Card 1.2 - Font update" class="codepen">See the Pen <a href="https://codepen.io/lokesh/pen/jXxyOx/">Stripe - Code Card 1.2 - Font update</a> by Lokesh Dhakar (<a href="https://codepen.io/lokesh">@lokesh</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>